-- Remember drug-assisted rapes are often done by people you know and think of as friends. - Go out with friends you trust and plan to check on • • Immediately go to a safe place and tell someone each other and leave together. you trust. - Don't leave a drink (or food), including soda or Call or text StrongHearts Native Helpline (1-844water unattended.
-762-8483, or chat online at strongheartshelpline.
-Open your own cans or bottles. • org) to talk with an advocate confidentially, or • Let people know where you are going, how you're have a friend call for you. - getting there and back, when and who you're with. - Do not drink anything that looks, smells or tastes suspicious. - Medical attention is extremely important.
-Call • Limit alcohol consumption.
-911, a doctor, your local emergency number or • Trust your instincts.
-If you get an uneasy feeling, your local women's shelter for assistance.
-You believe it!
-Leave with a friend. will be treated for external/internal injuries, - If your friend has been drugged or is drunk, get to tested for pregnancy and sexually transmitted a safe place.
-If she won't go, stay with her. diseases, and receive support services.
+- Remember drug-assisted rapes are often done by people you know and think of as friends. - Go out with friends you trust and plan to check on each other and leave together. - Don't leave a drink (or food), including soda or water unattended. - Open your own cans or bottles. - Let people know where you are going, how you're getting there and back, when and who you're with. - Do not drink anything that looks, smells or tastes suspicious. - Limit alcohol consumption. - Trust your instincts.
+If you get an uneasy feeling, believe it!
+Leave with a friend. - If your friend has been drugged or is drunk, get to a safe place.
+If they won't go, stay with them.